Skip to content

 Generic iCub environment machines

 This page contains instructions on how to prepare a machine to work in the iCub Subnet environment.
-This is a basic setup, useful as a starting point to prepare any kind of machine of the iCub ecosystem.
+This basic setup is useful as a starting point for preparing any machine in the iCub ecosystem.

 Operating System

-You can choose both a Debian or Ubuntu Linux, the currently suggested OS is Ubuntu 20.04 (Focal Fossa).
+You can choose both a Debian or Ubuntu Linux, the currently suggested OS is Ubuntu 22.04 (Jammy Jellyfish).

 User account